Apr 29, 2022

 • Automation.
 Where possible, application testing, deployment, maintenance and support should be automated to enhance productivity, reduce mistakes and optimize costs.

-Sweeping each of these practices one by one will help you check each approach against your unique project requirements.
+Sweeping each of these web app architecture best practices one by one will help you check each approach against your unique project requirements.

 Highly-scalable applications